top of page

-Chiltern Chamber Choir was founded in 1976 by its director Adrian Davis and draws its singers from Berkhamsted and the surrounding towns and villages.
+Chiltern Chamber Choir was founded in 1976 by Adrian Davis and draws singers from Berkhamsted and the surrounding towns and villages.
 We share a passion for singing and perform at least three main concerts each year in St Peter’s Church, mostly with orchestra or organ accompaniment.
 We also undertake tours abroad sometimes in collaboration with other choirs.

 The choir is based in Berkhamsted, Hertfordshire with rehearsals being held on Thursday evenings in the church hall at the Sacred Heart Church.
 It has long since outgrown its Chamber Choir name and currently has 50 to 60 auditioned members.
 Our extensive repertoire, principally classical, ranges from music of the 12th century to contemporary works.
 We typically present three concerts a year in December, April and July, with orchestral or organ accompaniment as required.
 Over the past 25 years we have undertaken tours to prestigious venues in Europe.